learn-co-curriculum/phase-1-classes-and-instances/README.md

 }
 ```

-The `date` and `amount` properties represent fixed values for each instance and
+The `date`, `amount` and `memo` properties represent fixed values for each
+instance when a `Transaction` instance is created and probably shouldn't be
-probably shouldn't be altered once created.
-However, it is still possible to
-change these properties after they are assigned:
+altered.
+However, it is still possible to change these properties after they are
+assigned:

 ```js
 let transaction = new Transaction(100.24, '03/04/2018', 'Grocery Shopping');